OnDataEngineering/OnDataEngineeringContent/_tech-categories/query-engines.md

 ## Open Source Technologies

 | [Apache Hive](/technologies/apache-hive/) | Supports the execution of SQL queries over data in HDFS using MapReduce, Spark or Tez based on tables defined in the Hive Metastore
-| [Apache Impala (Incubating)](/technologies/apache-impala/) | An MPP query engine that supports the execution of SQL queries over in HDFS, HBase, Kudu and S3 based on tables defined in the Hive Metastore
+| [Apache Impala](/technologies/apache-impala/) | An MPP query engine that supports the execution of SQL queries over in HDFS, HBase, Kudu and S3 based on tables defined in the Hive Metastore
 | Presto | Distributed SQL query engine over data in HDFS, NoSQL and relational databases and Kafka, originally created and open sourced by Facebook - <https://prestodb.io/>
 | [Apache Drill](/technologies/apache-drill/) | An MPP query engine that supports queries over one or more underlying databases or datasets without first defining a schema and with the ability to join data from multiple data stores together.
 | Apache Lens | Provides a cube based federated view over a range of data stores including HDFS, HBase, relational databases, S3 and Redshift - <http://lens.apache.org/>